AshwinSelvaraj-19/AshwinSelvaraj-19/README.md

 - 🧠 Build and host a full AI chatbot assistant
 - 🌍 Deploy a full-stack SaaS product
 - 📲 Learn DevOps + CI/CD basics
-- 📈 Mentor juniors and contribute to open-source
 - 🎯 Land a backend dev internship

 ---